Mandarin Duck Facts

 Mandarin Duck Distribution, Habitat, and Ecology

-They generally prefer to inhabit densely wooded regions near ponds, marshes, or shallow lakes.
-The creature most commonly inhabits lower altitudes, but may occasionally be found at altitudes of as much as 4,900 ft (1,500 m).
+It generally prefers to inhabit densely wooded regions near ponds, marshes, or shallow lakes.
+The creature also most commonly inhabits lower altitudes, but may occasionally be found at altitudes of as much as 4,900 ft (1,500 m).

-This animal typically feeds feed at dawn and dusk, with their principal diet consisting of seeds, insects, snails, nuts, worms, and small fish.
+This animal typically feeds feed at dawn and dusk, with its principal diet consisting of seeds, insects, snails, nuts, worms, and small fish.

-They make their nests near water, laying 9-12 eggs.
+Finally, females make nests near water, laying 9-12 eggs.
 The male will protect the nest and eggs but does not assist in their incubation.